-National Treasury and SARS received responses from 1 420 organisations and individuals (see Annexure A attached) on the Draft 2017 TLAB and the Draft 2017 TALAB.
-Public comments to the SCoF were presented at a hearing that was held on 29 August 2017.
+National Treasury and SARS received responses from 1 471 organisations and individuals (see Annexures A and B attached) on the 2017 Draft TLAB and the 2017 Draft TALAB.
+Oral presentations by taxpayers and tax advisors on the Draft 2017 TLAB and the 2017 Draft TALAB were made at hearings by the SCoF on 29 August 2017.
 There were 11 organisations that submitted their comments to the SCoF for public hearings.

 Subsequently, National Treasury and SARS held public workshops on the public comments on 4 and 5 September 2017.
-This Draft Response Document contains draft responses to the most pertinent issues raised by the public during the public hearings and workshops.
+Further, after the draft response document was presented by the National Treasury and the SCoF on 14 September 2017, the following meetings were held with the stakeholders: